Paid Feature

 You can use the IdentityModel library.

-Just follow these instructions and implement it in your backend
+Just follow these instructions and implement it in your backend.

 The configuration parameters can be determined based on the response that we received on step 2.

-corresponds to a value fromcallbackUrls
+Addresscorresponds to<YOUR_API_DOMAIN>/authClientIdcorresponds toclientIdClientSecretcorresponds toclientSecretRedirectUricorresponds to a value fromcallbackUrls

 Make sure that you expose an endpoint that will redirect to the authentication URL obtained by using this example.
 This way the user will end up accessing the actual login page served by the Authorization Service.